ros-navigation/docs.nav2.org/docs/tutorials/docs/using_docking.md

 Use the Isaac ROS if using a Jetson platform to obtain a GPU optimized pipeline with your camera feeds.
 The defaults support this out of the box, see `nova_carter_docking` for an example.

-#### NOTE
+!!! note

     It is important to note that you should provide detected dock poses, battery status information for charging, and motor controller efforts for the highest quality and reliable docking for production use.

 ## Dock Database